KamilBugnoKrk/aux-router/README.md

 export default App
 ```

-- `componentName` - name of the component, the component will be rendered when the current aux path contains _(name/...)_.
-You don't have to specify it if the AuxRoute is within a component that already uses AuxRoute
+- `componentName` - name of the component, the component will be rendered when the current aux path contains _(name/...)_
 - `componentValue` - value the component, the component will be rendered when the current aux path contains _(.../value)_
 - `component` - component to render